-The Board has determined that each member of the Corporate Governance and Nominating Committee during 2012 and current member is independent within the meaning of applicable Commission rules and the listing standards of NASDAQ, including Mr. Ostrander who was a member of the Corporate Governance and Nominating Committee until December 7, 2012.
-The Corporate Governance and Nominating Committee met seven times in 2012.
+The Board has determined that each member of the Corporate Governance and Nominating Committee during 2013 and current member is independent within the meaning of applicable Commission rules and the listing standards of NASDAQ, including Mr. Hester who was a member of the Corporate Governance and Nominating Committee until his death on September 17, 2013.
+The Corporate Governance and Nominating Committee met five times in 2013.